erichonorez/spacemacs/docs/contributing.md

 ### Submit and issue or idea

-If something doesnt seem quite right or something is missing from the book, please [raise an issue via the GitHub repository](https://github.com/practicalli/spacemacs/issues){target=_blank} explaining in as much detail as you can.
+If something doesn't seem quite right or something is missing from the book, please [raise an issue via the GitHub repository](https://github.com/practicalli/spacemacs/issues){target=_blank} explaining in as much detail as you can.

 ### Considering a Pull request?